radarsu/me/README.md

 - `for of` better than `forEach`

 ## DOM
-- appendChild better than innerHTML for small number of items, innerHTML overall better for whole content rendering
+- appendChild better than innerHTML only if you don't want content to lose events etc., innerHTML overall better for whole content rendering